pyth-network/pyth-js/pyth-evm-price-pusher/README.md

 - Confidence ratio: The latest Pyth price feed has confidence to price ratio of more than `confidence_ratio`.

-Parameters above are configured per price feed in a price configuration YAML file.
+The parameters above are configured per price feed in a price configuration YAML file.
 The structure looks like this:

 ```yaml
 - alias: A/USD # Arbitrary alias for the price feed.
 It is used in enhance logging.